United Kingdom: Counselling Options For Mental Health Support

 Mindfulness-based therapy

 Mindfulness-based therapy can often be an effective treatment for stress, anxiety, depression, and other psychological challenges.
-Mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBSR) are two specific forms of mindfulness therapy that have also demonstrated significant effectiveness in improving mental health in many cases.
+Mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBSR) are two specific forms of mindfulness treatment that have also demonstrated significant effectiveness in improving mental health in many cases.

 Trauma therapy